La Palma

 Getting There

-Getting to La Palma is relatively easy, with multiple transportation options available.
-If you’re flying from international destinations, the closest airport is El Salvador International Airport in San Salvador.
-From there, you can either rent a car or take a bus to La Palma.
-The drive takes approximately 3 hours, but the scenic beauty along the way makes it a worthwhile adventure.
+Traveling to La Palma is straightforward.
+The closest international gateway is El Salvador International Airport in San Salvador.
+From there, you can rent a car or take a bus to La Palma.
+The journey takes about three hours, offering scenic views of El Salvador’s diverse landscapes.

 Best Time to Visit